 The customer base was acquired and recognised based on the fair value of consideration paid.
-This customer base is measured at cost less any impairment loss as it has definite useful lives of 10 years.
+This customer base is measured at cost less any impairment loss as it has indefinite useful lives.

 Business licence

 The business licence was acquired in a business combination and recognised based on the fair value of consideration paid.
 This business licence is measured at cost less any impairment loss as it has indefinite useful lives.